DHTMLX/docs-todolist/docs/guides/localization.md

 - Russian (**ru**)
 - Spanish (**es**)

-*The files don't include translations for the Calendar labels, therefore you will need to add them yourself.*
+The files do not include translations for the Calendar labels — add them yourself.
 :::

-- apply the necessary locale to the To Do List component and its Toolbar via the corresponding **locale** properties:
+The snippet below applies the `de` locale to the To Do List and the Toolbar:

 ~~~js {8,13}
 const { ToDo, Toolbar} = todo;